adiadd/socius/src/README.md

 ## Using the CLI

-Socius now includes a command-line interface for easier interaction:
+socius now includes a command-line interface for easier interaction:

 ```bash
 # Run the CLI in interactive mode (default)